storybookjs/react-native/CONTRIBUTING.md

 Tests can be executed locally with the `yarn test` command, which gives you CLI options to execute various test suites in different modes.
 Some of the test suites have special set-up needs, which are listed below.

+You can use the `--update` flag to update snapshots or screenshots as needed.

 The execution modes available can be selected from the cli or passed to `yarn test` with specific parameters.
 Available modes include `--watch`, `--coverage`, and `--runInBand`, which will respectively run tests in watch mode, output code coverage, and run selected test suites serially in the current process.

 #### Core & React & Vue Tests